Installing the Processor in Your Homebuilt Computer

 Inserting the Processor Correctly

-Notice in the picture on the right that both the processor and the socket have two corners without pins.
+Notice in this picture that both the processor and the socket have two corners without pins.
 This is to prevent the processor from being installed the wrong way.
 All processors have some system to prevent improper insertion, but they're not all the same.
 Sometimes you have to look at the pins, and sometimes you have to line up an arrow.

 Whatever the case, look carefully before you insert the processor to make sure that you're inserting it correctly.
-If your processor came with a manual, read it.
+If your processor came with a manual, read it to make sure you understand how to install it.

-Modern processor sockets have a ZIF (Zero Insertion Force) design.
+Fortunately, modern processors and sockets have a ZIF (Zero Insertion Force) design and most don't even have pins.
 If the processor is aligned properly with the socket, gravity alone should cause it to drop right into the socket.
-You should never need to use force greater than a gentle nudge with a single finger (and the pinky finger, at that) to insert a modern processor.
+You should never need to use force greater than a gentle nudge with a single finger to insert a modern processor.
 Never, never, never.

-Some processors have no pins.
-Instead, they have little bumps that make contact with the CPU socket.
+Processors without pins have little bumps that make contact with the CPU socket.
 They look like pimples and dimples.
 This design makes it nearly impossible to break the chip while installing it, but it does sometimes cause problems if dust, hair, or other debris finds its way to the socket.
-Canned air solves the problem.
+Canned air solves that problem.

-Most processors are secured by a bail mounted alongside the socket.
-Once you've lined up the pins and allowed the processor to drop into the socket, check to make sure that the processor is fully inserted and not sitting crookedly.
+Whichever way your motherboard secures the processor, once you've lined up the processor (and the pins, if any) and allowed the processor to drop into the socket, check to make sure that the processor is fully inserted and not sitting crookedly.

 If you encounter too much resistance, stop and check again to make sure that the processor is lined up correctly.
-If you close the bail while the processor is not seated properly, you probably will ruin both the motherboard and the processor.
+If you try to secure the processor while it is not seated properly, you probably will ruin both the motherboard and the processor.

 Finished?
 Congratulations!
 Now take a breather and a swig of your favorite beverage and prepare for the next step: Installing the CPU Cooler.